shivamshinde123/shivamshinde123/README.md

 - 👯 I’m looking to collaborate on **OpenSource Projects**.

 - ⚡ Fun fact I like to ride my bicycle, play games and listen to songs.
-Recently, I have been hooked on reading the fantasy novels (Some of the favorites authors: Brandon Sanderson, Robin Hobb, Terry Pratchett, JK Rowling)
+Recently, I have been hooked on reading the fantasy novels (Some of the favorites authors: Brandon Sanderson, Robin Hobb, Terry Pratchett, Pierce Brown, JK Rowling)

-- 💬 Ask me about making attractive visualizations,ML, DL and other tech related stuff.
+- 💬 Ask me about making attractive visualizations, ML, DL and other tech related stuff (You could also ask me to recommend you a fantasy novel).

 ## Topics